Your shoulder is made up of three bones: your upper arm bone (humerus), your shoulder blade (scapula), and your collarbone (clavicle).

 The head of your upper arm bone fits into a rounded socket in your shoulder blade.
 This socket is called the glenoid.
 A combination of muscles and tendons keeps your arm bone centered in your shoulder socket.
 These tissues are called the rotator cuff.
 They cover the head of your upper arm bone and attach it to your shoulder blade.
 The muscles and tendons in the shoulder can develop shoulder pain that requires treatment and physical therapy to relieve you of pain and restore your range of motion.

-Shoulder pain itself is categorized as inflammation (a reaction to an injury), damage to the muscles or tendons, tension around the neck and shoulder, or damage to the bones and cartilage.
+Shoulder pain needing treatment and physiotherapy is categorized as inflammation (a reaction to an injury), damage to the muscles or tendons, tension around the neck and shoulder, or damage to the bones and cartilage.
 This pain can come either directly from the shoulder or indirectly from the neck.
-If you do experience shoulder pain, it’s not always possible to determine the exact cause.
+If you do experience shoulder pain needing therapy, it’s not always possible to determine the exact cause.
 Sometimes problems in other parts of the body are actually the source of the pain, which then radiates to your shoulder.

 BPC’s 4 step process was established by our team of expert physiotherapists to best guide you through a successful recovery while empowering patients to take charge of their health through our personalized exercise program.

 The first step in recovering is to take away instant pain.
 We will use our state of the art machines including ultra sound, laser and shockwave machines to take away your discomfort and pain that your muscles are experiencing.
 This will then allow your body the ability to relax, to be able to get back to its full function.

 Using manual therapy, our therapists will use their ‘hands on’ clinical massage to loosen and improve the mobility of the joints, soft tissues and nerves.
 This will unbind your tense muscles and eventually provide the mobility leading to increased range of motion.